Copyright © 2019 By Leesi Ebenezer Mitee

 The dismal ranking of Nigerian universities among African and world universities is disgraceful and totally unacceptable.
 Nigerian Federal and State governments should begin, as a matter of urgent high priority, to invest adequately in their universities in the country.
 The private sector should also do the same.
 It is interesting to note that the best-ranked university in Nigeria is a private university—Covenant University.

-Discover more from Nigerian Legal Research Forum
+Discover more from Nigerian Legal Research and Practice Repository

 Subscribe to get the latest posts sent to your email.